COPPER

 Mann wrote books about the operas of Mozart, Wagner, and Strauss, although he did have a subversive streak: He wrote the libretto for Let’s Fake an Opera, (music by Franz Reizenstein), a mash-up of phrases from 40 different operas, in 1958.

-What was it that a musical intellectual like William Mann, who’d been The Times of London's music critic since 1948, and its chief critic from 1960 1982, hear in the Beatles?
+What was it that a musical intellectual like William Mann, who’d been The Times of London's music critic since 1948, and its chief critic from 1960 1982, heard in the Beatles?
 Many things, although you’d not only need to be a musicologist but an etymologist to comprehend some of the language Mann used.

 First, let’s note that the Beatles pricked up Mann’s ears streaming, that is, coming from a turntable from the bedroom of his young teen daughters.
-Also, he was not a phlegmatic phenemenologist, turned on by “handbags, balloons and other articles bearing the likenesses of the loved ones, or in the hysterical screaming of young girls whenever the Beatle Quartet performs in public,” as he wrote.
+Also, he was not a phlegmatic phenomenologist, turned on by “handbags, balloons and other articles bearing the likenesses of the loved ones, or in the hysterical screaming of young girls whenever the Beatle Quartet performs in public,” as he wrote.

 What he’s hearing from his daughters’ rooms are the original compositions of Lennon and McCartney, which to his delight are “distinctly indigenous in character, the most imaginative and inventive examples of a style that has been developing on Merseyside during the past few years.”